 - Make sure the mattress is completely dry, then bring it back inside and it will be good to go!

 RELATED READING: how to make your closet smell good and eliminate bad odors

 How to Clean a Mattress with Bed Bugs

-2. Vacuum your mattress carefully.
-Ensure that the hose attachment goes over everything including seams, crevices, and indentation.
+3. Vacuum your mattress carefully.
+Ensure that the hose attachment goes over everything including seams, crevices, and indentations.
 These are the places where bed bugs love to hide.

 Once done, empty the bag outdoors and clean the vacuum container to ensure that there are no bed bugs left in the vacuum cleaner.

-3. Get a bed bug proof encasement for your mattress and for the box spring, if you have one.
+4. Get a bedbug-proof encasement for your mattress and for the box spring, if you have one.
 These encasements do a great job protecting mattresses because they are made of special materials that will not allow bed bugs through.
 No bed bug can escape the encasement.